A lot of us have a few childhood dreams which we intend to pursue at some point in our life.

 Like any other caring parents, they always wanted me to do something which could help me make some respectable money using my technical skills and have a secure future.

+I was 16 years old when my family made a career choice for me – to become a Chartered Accountant.
 But all my life what I wanted to do was – to work at a Radio Station.

 I grew up listening and absorbing radio for more than 10 years.
 I would often imagine myself interviewing celebrities, running my own radio shows, wondering what interactions I will have with callers if given an option.

 It was a SILENT DREAM since forever and it grew all over me with time.